nandayadav/rega/README.md

 # Rega
-Keep it simple
 This library provides simple Wrapper for generatin JSON that's consumed by VEGA(visualization grammar based on d3.js).
 It should be used for creating simple, standard charts(bar, line, pie/donut, scatter).
 More chart types will be added later on.
+Ultimate goal is easily render charts and graphs in sinatra/rails app using vega runtime parser without writing bunch of javascript.
+CAUTION: under active development, nowhere near ready for production usage yet

 Options for consuming the json:
 1. Render in html